-Although hydraulic fracturing dates back to the 1940's, the combination of fracking technology and horizontal drilling has been in use only since 1998.
 The development of horizontal drilling has affected depth of drilling, pressures, and the volume of chemicals and water used for extraction, among other things.
 Research on its impact on human health was negligible in the first 10 years of the use of these "unconventional" gas extraction technologies.

 Recently however, the scope of health research has grown.
 Federal and state agencies are finding new strategies for examining the evolving questions.
 In the first publication of this Resource Guide, we stated that, "almost all peer-reviewed scientific publications on the environmental health and public health consequences of shale gas have been published since April 2011"(Howarth, 2012).
 However, as noted at the time, the pace and scope of public health research has been quickening.
-More than 80 % of all research on this topic has been published since the beginning of 2013 and over 60% since January 2014 (PSE Healthy Energy, 2015).
+More than 90 % of all research on this topic has been published since the beginning of 2013 with 20% of the studies published in 2018 (PSE Healthy Energy ROGER database).

 There is now a large enough body of research that various organizations have taken on the task of compiling it.
 In July 2014, the Concerned Health Professionals of NY released a "Compendium" of research and articles on "risks and harms of fracking."
 The October 2015 updated "Compendium of Scientific, Medical and Media Findings Demonstrating Risks and Harms of Fracking" by the Concerned Health Professionals of NY and Physicians for Social Responsibility contains over 600 peer-reviewed documents.
+The March 2018 Compendium is based on more than 1300 available studies.
+The June 2019 Compendium is based on over 1700 peer-reviewed studies of the risk and harms of fracking in the PSE Healthy Energy "ROGER" database.

 In 2016, the authors of recently published methodologically "rigorous" research on fracking and health wrote that their studies on birth outcomes, asthma exacerbations, and other symptoms, "together with other studies, form a growing body of evidence that unconventional natural gas development is having detrimental effects on health...Over time, the evidence has gotten clearer, more consistent, and concerning" (Rasmussen, Schwartz & Casey, 2016).
+Gorski and Schwartz wrote a chapter on shale gas development and health concerns, published in 2019, for the Oxford Research Encyclopedia of Global Public Health.
+It features a chart of 14 original epidemiologic human health studies, including findings as well as limitations.
+The chapter describes pregnancy and birth outcomes, and asthma exacerbations, as being the health impacts with the most evidence of concern as of 2018.
+In a 2019 interview with Environmental Health News, Gorski said "What we found pushes back against the narratives we often hear that say we don't know enough about the health impacts yet," adding that "We have enough evidence at this point that these health impacts should be of serious concern to policymakers interested in protecting public health."
 Thus, it is more urgent than ever to understand the issues and the collective implications of the information put forward by researchers.